hbakkum/hbakkum.github.io/_posts/2018-03-09-creating-a-basic-dropwizard-microservice-in-kubernetes.md

 In this post I'll describe how to create a basic dropwizard based microservice and deploy this into a kubernetes cluster.
 For the purposes of this demo, I'll be using [Google's Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) as the kubernetes cluster provider.

-In order to get a dropwizard service deployed to kuberenetes, a few basic building blocks are required:
+In order to get a dropwizard service deployed to kubernetes, a few basic building blocks are required:
 * a docker image that starts a dropwizard service
 * a kubernetes configuration file that references said image and describes how it should be deployed to the cluster (see [kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/))
 * a build pipeline to trigger the image build and then manage the deployment to kubernetes